databricks-industry-solutions/hls-interop-workshop-jan23/README.md

 # hls-interop-jan2023-workshop
 1.24 Workshop Material for "Architecture &amp; Interoperability, Lakehouse Best Practices"

+To run, import this repo into your Databricks "repo" environment.
+Make sure you attach necessary cluster resources listed below for your use case.

 Please feel free to submit an "issue" in this repo for help

 ### Cluster Requirements and Recomendations